 We are recruiting for a Philanthropy Manager (Major Donors) to join on a full-time basis, working 35 hours per week on a permanent contract.

-This is a home-based role, though you will be required to travel to attend donor meetings and some team-based meetings and training, so you must reside in the UK, have the correct right to work documents to work in the UK and able to travel to our London flagship office when required.
+This is a home-based role, though you will be required to frequently travel to attend donor meetings and some team-based meetings and training (travel expenses will be covered by the Society).
+You must reside in the UK, have the correct right to work documents to work in the UK and able to reliably travel to London on a regular basis.

 This is a hugely exciting time to work for the UK’s leading dementia charity.
 The Major Donor team is growing fast, doubling their income target last year to fund even more critical dementia support services and research.
 As Philanthropy Manager you will help us to reach our goal of securing £5+ million a year from Major Donors by 2027.